username13121/nFactorial-AI-Cup-2025/README.md

 ### AI travel

 ## < Your App's description, technical considerations, etc. >
 ### An app that helps users with travelling.
-Currently it can monitor hotels.
-Analyze its comments.
-Book them for users
+It can monitor hotels and nalyze its comments

 ## Typeform to submit:
 https://docs.google.com/forms/d/e/1FAIpQLSdjbTZXt-8P0OTyMEDTQDszE-YGI5KcLYsN6pwxHmX0Fa3tzg/viewform?usp=dialog